 Monday 1st March

-The Langholm School Board discussed an offer from a former pupil, David Beattie, sculptor and poet, to donate a sundial to the school, which was accepted with thanks.
+The Langholm School Board discussed an offer from a former pupil, David J Beattie, sculptor and poet (see 16th February), to donate a sundial to the school, which was accepted with thanks.

 Tuesday 2nd March

-Edward Harkness, deputy of the Langholm Lodge of the International Order of Good Templars, gave a talk to the lodge about alcohol prohibition.
-He noted that the Czar of Russia has banned vodka, the French government has banned absinthe and the German Kaiser is asking soldiers to abstain.
+Edward Harkness, deputy of the Langholm Lodge of the International Order of Good Templars, gave a talk in the EU Church to lodge members about alcohol prohibition.
+He noted that the Czar of Russia has banned vodka, the French government has banned absinthe and the German Kaiser is asking soldiers to abstain from alcohol.

 Wednesday 3rd March